-(1) Fees paid in cash for ETE Directors are based on amounts earned during the period.
-Mr. Albin resigned June 1, 2012, therefore, his fees do not reflect a full year.
+(1) Fees paid in cash are based on amounts paid during the period.

-- (2) Unit award amounts reflect the aggregate grant date fair value of awards granted based on the market price as of the grant date.
-For ETP unit awards, the grant date market price is reduced by the expected distributions during the vesting period to determine the grant date fair value.
+(2) Unit award amounts reflect the aggregate grant date fair value of awards granted based on the market price of Common Units as of the grant date, reduced by the present value of the expected distributions during the vesting period.

 As of December 31, 2012, Messrs.
-Harkey and Turner each had 786 unvested ETE restricted units outstanding.
-As of December 31, 2012, Mr. Harkey had 10,068 unvested Regency restricted units outstanding. - (3) Mr. Davis resigned from the Board of Directors of our General Partner effective February 13, 2012
+Byrne, Glaske, Collins and Grimm each had 1,954 unit awards outstanding.